riconaranjo/COMP-2402/Final Review.md

 }
 ```

-1. Describe, in words, how to perform an add(i,x) operation (a) if i < n/2 and (b) if i>=n/2.
+1. Describe, in words, how to perform an add(i,x) operation
+    **(a)** if i < n/2
+    **(b)** if i ≥ n/2.

+    ArrayDeque appears like a circular array, no need to worry about the actual front or back of the array.

+    - If the index is less than n/2, then shift values left since fewer values to shift.
+    - Else, shift values right

+    - There is a private index j which stores where the first value is:
+    - i < n/2, j--
+    - i ≥ n/2, j = j

 2. What is the running time of add(i,x) and remove(i) operations as a function of i and size()?

+    ArrayDeque is faster than ArrayStack because it has front access
+    - O(min(n-i,i) + 1)

 3. Describe, in words, why using System.arraycopy() to perform shifting of elements in the add(i,x) and remove(i) operations is so much more complicated for an ArrayDeque than an ArrayStack.

+    Because the first index in the backing array does not necessarily correspond to the first index of the ArrayDeque.

-4. Explain why, using an example, if a.length is a power of 2, then x mod a.length = x & (a.length-1).
+4. Explain why, using an example, if a.length is a power of 2, then x % a.length = x & (a.length-1).
 Why is this relevant when discussing ArrayDeques?

+    This is relavant because you can check if the front of the ArrayDeque is pointing to the last index in the backing array, so it can be reset to the 0th index if an element is added.

 ### 2.3 DualArrayDeques